 Air changes per hour (ACH) is an important metric to ensure a room has good air quality and proper ventilation.
-But what is air changes per hour and how exactly do you calculate ACH?
+But what is air changes per hour and how do you calculate it?

 What is Air Changes Per Hour?

-Air changes per hour is simply the amount of times all of the air in a room is replaced with completely new air in one hour.
-Therefore, the stronger an air purifier is, the more times the air gets replaced with new clean air and the higher the ACH.
-For example, an air purifier with 3 ACH for a given room will replace all of the air in the room with new air 3 times an hour.
+Air changes per hour is simply the amount of times all of the air in a room is replaced with completely new air, in one hour.
+A value of ‘5’ air changes per hour means a room’s entire volume of air is replaced with new air 5 times in one hour.

 How to Calculate Air Changes Per Hour?